web analytics

 Adoption contracts are very important and, if properly drafted, can prevent a lot of serious problems for rescue groups.
 Here are some clauses that are often in adoption contracts.

 Non-profit corporations must be managed according to their bylaws.
-They must have at least one board meeting per year (or more if required by the bylaws) and must elect and have at least three directors (or more if required by the bylaws).
-They must elect and have officers (at least a president and a secretary—the same person cannot be both; and more officers if required by the bylaws.)
+They must have at least one board meeting per year, or more if required by the bylaws, and must elect and have at least three directors, or more if required by the bylaws.
+They must elect and have officers—at least a president and a secretary—and more officers if required by the bylaws.
 If there are members, then there must be at least one membership meeting per year, or more if required by the bylaws.
+Minutes of all board and member meetings must be kept.
 A non-profit rescue group can lose its corporate status if it does not follow these corporate formalities.
-Also, volunteers, officers and directors may be held personally liable for damages if a lawsuit is filed and corporate formalities had not been followed.
+Officers and directors must always treat the corporation as a totally separate entity.
+They may be held personally liable if a lawsuit is filed and it is proven that they did not follow corporate formalities, if they used the corporation for their personal benefit, or if the corporation’s funds were “co-mingled” with their own personal funds.
+This is called “piercing the corporate veil.”
+I have had to defend officers, directors, and volunteers who were sued personally, along with their rescue group, after a dog owned by the rescue bit someone and the dog bite victim alleged that the corporate veil should be pierced.

 Maintain liability insurance